 I mean, who among designers can’t relate to this?

-Jokes aside, poor file management is actually highly counterproductive — according to statistics, 82% of all office employees associate poor asset management with low work efficiency.
+Jokes aside, poor asset management is actually highly counterproductive — according to statistics, 82% of all office employees associate a poor filing system with low work efficiency.
 The risk of accidentally deleting a needed file from the local drive picture storage is too high as well — this means losing months of work and getting in trouble with a client.

 Even if you are not a data nerd, taking a look at smarter ways to store your work will make the world of difference.
 In this post, I’ll explore the benefits of organized digital asset management and review the most common ways for designers to store files.